 Here are 5 ways to make your time in your house more productive and bearable.

-When you sit around at home in the same clothes you have been wearing for a concerning amount of time… you do not feel good or happy.
-On the other hand, putting on a brand new, CLEAN set of clothes can work wonders for your mental health and overall mood.
+When you sit around in the same clothes you’ve been wearing for a few days, you don’t feel good.
+However, putting on a CLEAN set of clothes can work wonders for your mental health and overall mood.
+You are mentally preparing yourself to be productive.
+Additionally, if you are able to socialize (safely), you’ll be dressed appropriately.

 Pro tip: putting on some sneakers or comfortable movement shoes is also essential.
-If you have on shoes, you will feel less tempted to climb back into bed to either sleep or lose yourself to YouTube.
-I am always amazed by how much more motivated I am to get stuff done when I lace up my tennis shoes and start moving around.
+If you have on shoes, you will feel less tempted to climb back into bed.
+I am always amazed by how motivated I am to be productive when I lace up my tennis shoes and start moving around.
+Additionally, choosing the right pair of shoes can make a significant difference in how you feel throughout the day.
+The support and comfort provided by suitable footwear can enhance your posture and energy levels, making it easier to stay active and focused on your tasks.
+The act of putting on shoes can be a mental trigger to transition from a relaxed state to a productive mindset.

-You will feel better because you ate something bright and fresh, and you will feel accomplished because you did something constructive and made a good choice for yourself at the same time.
+You will feel better because you ate something bright and fresh.
+Additionally, you’ll feel accomplished because you did something constructive and made a good choice for yourself at the same time.

 I know that this seems simple and dumb, but it is conducive.
 If you work in an office or bedroom or bed (I’m looking at you, fellow college students), get up a move to a different place in your house.
 Move to your kitchen table or outside to a table in your backyard.